Updated on 23 February 2021

 After remaining flat most of 2018, manufacturing jobs saw a spike in payroll gains into 2020.
 The demand for oil drilling equipment accounts for a portion of the growth.
-Likewise, transportation and warehousing saw a correlating increase of 2.7% year over year.
+Likewise, transportation and warehousing saw a correlating increase of 2.7% year over year (PayScale, 2021).

-The continual expansion of e-commerce, especially amidst COVID-19, will drive the need for more warehouse workers and truck drivers.
+The continual expansion of e-commerce and the talent shortage in the logistics industry will drive the need for more logistics professionals, like warehouse workers and truck drivers, especially amidst COVID-19.

-Roughly only 35% of hourly workers find satisfaction with advancement opportunities.
+Roughly only 35% of hourly workers find satisfaction with advancement opportunities (Gallup, 2017).
 For this reason, as competition increases to retain quality employees, it is imperative to develop plans to promote within and help employees with their career planning (Higginbotham, 2021).

 Providing career advancement into blue-collar executive roles offers you key benefits:

-- Promoting within ensures the new manager has hand’s on experience with your company’s product or service
+- Promoting within ensures the new manager has hands-on experience with your company’s product or service (Fond, 2020).

-- Credibility and respect of coworkers are quickly established as a result of working their way up the ladder.
+- Credibility and respect of coworkers are quickly established as a result of working their way up the ladder (Fond, 2020).

 Evolving Technology in the Blue-Collar Industry

-Over 70% of blue-collar executives feel technology is the most significant factor impacting the future.
+Over 70% of blue-collar executives feel technology is the most significant factor impacting the future (Davis and Mathew, 2019).
 Given the right tools, technologies, and skills, procedural workers can add value to the bottom line.
 Blue-collar workers will work hand-in-hand with technology, not compete against it.
 Logistics workers benefit from digital training tools and new smart warehouse technologies that help warehouses thrive in the industry 4.0 era (Newcastleys, 2021).